 The Construction Area

 The construction area has a varied selection of building kits which are firm favourites with most children.
-The children are encouraged to play imaginatively using a variety of small world resources.
+The children are encouraged to play imaginatively with the materials provided giving them ownership of their own learning.

 The Creative Area